0x404/conventional-commit-classification/README.md

 This repository contains all the data and code we used in the study.

+## 📢 News:

+- \[2024-11-17\] We have released two new conventional commit classifier models, accessible on Hugging Face:
+    - [Qwen2.5-Coder-1.5B-ccs](https://huggingface.co/0x404/Qwen2.5-Coder-1.5B-ccs): Based on [Qwen2.5-Coder-1.5B](https://github.com/QwenLM/Qwen2.5-Coder), this model is fine-tuned with full-parameter training on the exact same dataset.
+It achieves results comparable to the best results in our paper, while being only about one-fourth the size of the best-performing model in the paper!
+    - [Qwen2.5-Coder-7B-ccs](https://huggingface.co/0x404/Qwen2.5-Coder-7B-ccs): Built on [Qwen2.5-Coder-7B](https://github.com/QwenLM/Qwen2.5-Coder), this model is also fine-tuned with full-parameter training on the same dataset.
+While roughly having the same number of parameters as the best-performing model in our paper, it shows significant improvements, with accuracy and F1 scores exceeding the best results in the paper by more than 5%!
+    - Detailed performance comparisons can be found in [Performance of specific CCS types](#performance-of-specific-ccs-types).

 ## Reproduction

 ### Using Hugging Face (Recommended)